kubernetes/kops/docs/networking.md

 ### Kubenet (default)

-Kubernetes Operations (kops) uses `kubenet` networking by default.
+Kubernetes Operations (kOps) uses `kubenet` networking by default.
 This sets up networking on AWS using VPC networking, where the master allocates a /24 CIDR to each Node, drawing from the Node network.
 Using `kubenet` mode routes for each node are then configured in the AWS VPC routing tables.